 What happens if you start to lose control?
 The lighter you can go on your brakes, the better.
 Should you begin to hydroplane, resist the urge to slam on the brakes.
 Instead, let off the accelerator gently and steer your car straight.
 If you start spinning, turn your wheel in the same direction as your vehicle is headed — not against it.

 It seems obvious, but your car’s headlights and windshield wipers are essential equipment in the event of heavy rain.
 These improve visibility and keep you aware of hazards in your vicinity.
 Take advantage of fog lights or rain-sensitive windshield wipers if you have them.
 If either your headlights or wipers show signs of damage, address the issue as soon as possible.

 Were you involved in a car accident caused by another driver’s negligence?
-Contact Regan Zambri Long PLLC today to learn more about our personal injury services.
+Contact a Washington, DC car accident lawyer at Regan Zambri Long PLLC today to learn more about our personal injury services.